-A special case of discrimination is detection, where we are interested in the transition from invisible to visible.
+A special case of discrimination is detection, where we are interested in the transition from no signal to signal (S +N vs. N').
 How well you can tell whether there was a flash of light or not?
 On the best of nights when the sky is clear and moonless, you can see about 2000 stars.
 Why can't you see more?
 There are millions more there, each emitting photons that land on earth, but they are just too dim for us to see.
 In other words, what are the limits to just detecting a faint point of light in the dark?